We will help children to be curious, ask probing questions and be brave in finding solutions.

 - Collaborative learning with talk partners or groups.

 All areas of the learning environment will be utilised including provision for outdoor learning, which ensures learning opportunities for a range of varied and stimulating learning experiences in all areas of the curriculum, which develop appropriate skills, concepts and knowledge.

 Teaching Assistants and external agencies are employed to support children with Special Educational Needs and disabilities, as outlined on their Individual Education Plans.
 Inclusion is at the forefront of planning for these children which may indicate working 1:1 outside the classroom for short periods.

 As outlined in the whole school Behaviour Policy every class will display the Golden Rules poster.

 - Classrooms are organised to facilitate learning and the development of independence.

 - The resources in each area are grouped according to curriculum subject and clearly labelled.

-- To enable whole class interactive teaching from years two to six, pupils’ tables and chairs are organised in a horseshoe arrangement.
+- In order to enable whole-class interactive teaching from years two to six, pupils’ tables and chairs are organised in a horseshoe arrangement.
 This offers good sightlines and good lines for communication, both verbal and non-verbal.
 In year one the tables are organised in groups but in a horseshoe around the carpet area.
-In the summer term year one tables are then organised into the horse shoe shape.
+In the summer term, year one tables are then organised into the horseshoe shape.

 - Writing resources are available for use at all times, and are easily accessible.